-Passing with a Request Setting translates within your generated VCL to return(pass) in vcl_recv.
+Passing with a request setting translates within your generated VCL to return(pass) in vcl\recv.
 Varnish will not perform a lookup to see if an object is in cache and the response from the origin will not be cached.

-result in cache misses will be collapsed down to a single request to the origin.
+Passing in this manner disables request collapsing.
+Normally simultaneous requests for the same object that result in cache misses will be collapsed down to a single request to the origin.
 While the first request is sent to the origin, the other requests for that object are queued until a response is received.
-When requests are passed in vcl_recv, they will all go to the origin separately without being collapsed.
+When requests are passed in $|vc1\recv|$ , they will all go to the origin separately without being collapsed.

-Using a Cache setting
+Using a cacne setting

-New Cache Settings ×
+New Cache Settings

-Name 6
+Name •

 TTL 6 sec

 Stale TTL 6 sec

-Action 6 Pass
+Action 6 Pass \$

-Create

-Passing with a Cache Setting translates within your generated VCL to return(pass) in vcl_fetch.
+Passing with a cache setting translates within your generated VCL to return(pass) in vcl\fetch.
 At this point in the flow of a request, Varnish has performed a lookup and determined that the object is not in cache.
-A request to the origin has been made; however, in vcl_fetch we have determined that the response is not cacheable.
+A request to the origin has been made; however, in vcl\fetch we have determined that the response is not cacheable.
 In Fastly's default VCL, this can happen based on the presence of a Set-Cookie response header from the origin.

-Passing in vcl_fetch is often not desirable because request collapsing is not disabled.
-This makes sense since Varnish is not aware in vcl_recv that the object in uncacheable.
-On the first request for an object that will be later passed in vcl_fetch, all other simultaneous cache misses will be queued.
+Passing in vcl\fetch is often not desirable because request collapsing is not disabled.
+This makes sense since Varnish is not aware in vcl\recv that the object is uncacheable.
+On the first request for an object that will be later passed in vcl\fetch, all other simultaneous cache misses will be queued.
 Once the response from the origin is received and Varnish has realized that the request should be passed, the queued requests are sent to the origin.